-Do not leave TRAVATAN Eye Drops in the car, in the bathroom or in other warm, damp places.
+Do not leave Travatan Eye Drops in the car, in the bathroom or in other warm, damp

 Heat and temperature can destroy some medicines.

-Keep TRAVATAN Eye Drops, and all other medicines, in a safe place away from children.
+Keep Travatan Eye Drops, and all other medicine in a safe place.

-Write the date the bottle was opened on the label to remind you when to discard the bottle.
+Write the date when it was opened on the bottle label to remind you when to discard

 What it looks like

-TRAVATAN Eye Drops is a colourless to pale yellow liquid that comes in a 2.5 mL oval DROP-TAINER® dispenser.
+Travatan Eye Drops is a colourless to pale yellow liquid that comes in a 2.5 mL oval

 ® Registered Trademark